 Sometimes, PF can run in families, in which case it is sometimes referred to as familial pulmonary fibrosis.
 The most commonly used definition of familial pulmonary fibrosis is when two or more family members — often a parent, child, or sibling — are diagnosed with IPF or similar lung-scarring conditions.

-Familial pulmonary fibrosis is very rare, with only about 100 families documented to have this condition, as reported in a 2013 study from Poland.
+Familial pulmonary fibrosis is very rare, with only about 100 families documented to have this condition, as reported in a study published in 2013.

 Treatment and prognosis

-Treatment options for those with familial pulmonary fibrosis are similar to those available for other forms of pulmonary fibrosis.
-They include the use of anti-fibrotic medications, oxygen therapy, lung rehabilitation, or a lung transplant.
+Treatment options for those with familial pulmonary fibrosis are similar to those available for other forms of PF.
+They include the use of antifibrotic medications, oxygen therapy, pulmonary rehabilitation or, in severe cases, a lung transplant.

-Genetic counseling and regular screening tests to detect emerging abnormalities can be considered for people with relatives who have been diagnosed with familial pulmonary fibrosis.
-Although this condition is as severe as idiopathic pulmonary fibrosis, early detection and treatment may lead to a better prognosis.
+Genetic counseling and regular screening tests to detect emerging abnormalities may be considered for people with relatives who have been diagnosed with familial PF.
+Early detection and treatment might lead to a better prognosis.